splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-list.rst

    :widths: 33 33 33

    * - Argument
-     - Algorithm type
+     - Description
      - Default value

-   * - Session utilization
+   * - fire_threshold
-     - Static
+     - Trigger threshold for CPU usage percentage
      - ``fire_threshold >= 90%``

-   * - metric: oracle.session.usage
+   * - fire_lasting
-     - Static
+     - Trigger sensitivity for when to alert
      - ``fire_lasting = 80% of 5m``

-   * - oracle.session.limit
+   * - clear_threshold
-     - Static
+     - Threshold percentage to clear alerts for CPU usage
      - ``clear_threshold < 90%``

-   * -
+   * - clear_lasting
-     -
+     - Sensitivity in minutes for when to clear alerts
      - ``clear_lasting = 80% of 5m``

+   * - filter
+     - Dimensions you want to add to the scope of the detector
+     - None

 .. _autodetect-redis: